okaresz/qtuc/doc/mainpage.md

 A fast prototyping framework for embedded systems, in a client (GUI) - server (proxy) configuration.

-# Motivation #
+# Motivation #		{#mainpage-motivation}

 Are you fed up with the common practice that at the beginning of every project, you spend a ridiculously long time implementing the same trivial tasks (serial communication, communication protocolls, PC-side control program, etc..) again and again?
-Because I was, and so QtuC was created.
-QtuC takes care of these "basic" features so that you can concentrate on the *real* developement.
+I was, and so QtuC was created.
+QtuC takes care of these "basic" features so you can concentrate on the *real* developement.

-# Components #
+# Components #			{#mainpage-components}

 The framework consists of the following separate applications:

   * **qcDevice**: The code running on the embedded device (denoted as *device* throughout the documentation).
-This sofware is not part of the provided framework, only some bare minimum examples are provided, the implementation is up to the device developer.
+This sofware is not essential part of the provided framework, only some bare minimum examples are provided, the implementation is up to the device developer.
   * **qcProxy**: This is a *command-line* application, running usually on an x86